rorymckinley/codelab_ci/README.md

     each one to see if the tag contains it, using something like system("git tag --contains #{new_sha} | grep ci")
   * If the new sha is contained by the tag, then pass it on to the validator
+  * What if the tag is pushed after the sha is pushed?